Probiotics for Horses: Gut Health, Digestion, and Performance

 Can probiotics help with loose manure?

-Probiotics may be used as part of a broader digestive support strategy during periods of stress or digestive imbalance.
+Probiotics may support microbial balance as part of a broader digestive support strategy during stress, feed changes, or digestive imbalance.